Vitamin D, Calcium, and Bone Health

 Why is bone health important?

 Bone is a living tissue that is constantly breaking down and being replaced.
 Throughout life, your body balances the loss of bone with the creation of new bone.
-You reach your highest bone mass (size and strength) at about age 30.
+You reach your highest bone mass (size and strength) at about age 30, usually between ages 20 to 25.
 After that, you begin to lose bone mass.

 Why are vitamin D and calcium important to bone health?